TouchDesigner/TouchEngine-UE-Samples/docs/samples.md

 ## Niagara
 ### 01

-This sammple is showcasing how to use a 32bit TOP texture generated in TouchEngine (in this case, loading by default a .ply file) where very pixel is a position  where they are continuously rotating over time.
+This sample is showcasing how to use a 32bit TOP texture generated in TouchEngine (in this case, loading by default a .ply file) where very pixel is a position  where they are continuously rotating over time.
 The positions are sampled in Niagara, Unreal advanced particle system engine, and used as the base position for each particles.
 This is mostly a 1:1 representation of the .ply file as if it was seen as points in TouchDesigner.

 ### 02